 To make books interactive – HAVE FUN with them!
 Use expression, actions, excitement, ask questions, and make comments.
 Ultimately it is about creating a positive experience, and association with books.

-BONUS VALUABLE TIP: Include children’s audiobooks in your daily routine.
+BONUS TIP: Include children’s audiobooks in your daily routine.
 The benefits to language development are amazing – remember to make it interactive too.
-Car trips are the perfect time for audiobooks and stories, just ten minutes a day will see a healthy boost of vocabulary!
+Car trips are the perfect time for audiobooks and stories, just 10 minutes a day will see a healthy boost of vocabulary!